-Program Description-Richland County Youth and Family Council will offer subsidized employment opportunities to TANF eligible youth ages 14 - 24.
-Richland County Youth and Family Council will provide subsidized employment opportunities for youth and supportive services to assist youth in obtaining employment and maintaining employment.
+Program Description-Richland County will offer subsidized employment opportunities to TANF eligible youth ages 14 - 24.
+Richland County will provide subsidized employment opportunities for youth and supportive services to assist youth in obtaining employment and maintaining employment.
 Supportive services may include, but not be limited to, short-term training necessary for job placements; the purchase of uniforms, tools and equipment necessary for the job placement; transportation services to assist youth in getting to worksites; job coaching to assist youth while on-the-job; and case management activities related to the program.
-Richland County Youth and Family Council will provide orientation sessions to youth to review workplace etiquette, complete payroll packets, establish bank accounts, etc. Orientation sessions will be take place with worksite supervisors to review supervisory and reporting requirements of the program.
+Richland County will provide orientation sessions to youth to review workplace etiquette, complete payroll packets, establish bank accounts, etc. Orientation sessions will take place with worksite supervisors to review supervisory and reporting requirements of the program.

-Recruitment will begin January 12, 2022 and application intake will continue through May 31, 2022.
-Work orientation sessions (completing paperwork) will be scheduled on a weekly basis from January 17, 2022 through June 3, 2022.
-Employment placements will begin the week of January 24, 2022 and will be completed by July 1, 2022.
+Recruitment will begin in May 2024/2025 and application intake will continue through June 2024/2025.
+Work orientation sessions (completing paperwork) will be scheduled on a weekly basis as recruiting begins through June 30th.
+Employment placements will begin in May and will be completed by July 31st.
 Approximately 100 youth will be served.
-Tutors and career institute youth will work 12-20 weeks.
-Summer youth will work 10-12 weeks.
-Youth will earn \$8.75 - \$10.00 per hour and will work from 24 - 30 hours per week.
+Summer youth will work 10- 12 weeks.
+Youth will earn no less than state minimum wage per hour and will work from 24 - 30 hours per week.